 You will be given easy to follow instructions on how to get from Guatemala City International Airport to the project location.

 The Parque includes a large central rancho with office/library, second-story dormitory, a large, open common area, a hammocks rancho, watchtower on the beach, and western toilets and showers.
 There are also two small visitor’s houses where volunteers are welcome to sleep.
 3 meals per day are provided and volunteers usually eat together (a great chance to socialize and bond), or eat with nearby families.
 The kitchen includes a gas stove, refrigerators, individual food storage bins and a pila.

 Eighty meters away, just behind the coastal dunes, is the main turtle hatchery and holding tanks and a lookout tower.
 US-style 110 AC power is available.
 Accommodations are rustic but comfortable, and with the ocean breeze and roar of the surf in the distance, make for the ideal atmosphere to relieve the stress of modern life and take in the wonders of the Pacific Ocean.
-Internet service is available in the Parque as well as in the local town, 10 minutes away by bus.
+Internet service is available in the local town, 10 minutes away by bus.

 Spanish language ability is not required, but in general, your ability to speak some Spanish will greatly enhance your effectiveness as well as your satisfaction with your experience.
 Lessons are available.

 If you’re traveling to Guatemala, no need to look further- this list has you covered.
 We have narrowed down the Top 5 Must-See parts of this beautiful tropical country.
 You cannot miss the ancient ruins of Tikal National Park, or the Volcanoes of Lake Atitlan.
 Read on to find out the adventures that await you in Central America.